 each article in currentUser.getArticles()

-// here we output the articles
+// Here we output the articles

-method is called on null
+method on value null

 class Guest